Library Fact Sheets

-The 2d Bomb Wing is the largest bomb wing in Air Force Global Strike Command and part of the historic 8th Air Force.
-More than 8,500 active-duty, Air Force Reserve members and civilians make up Barksdale's workforce.
-About 26 B-52 Stratofortress aircraft are also assigned to the wing.
+The 2nd Bomb Wing is the largest bomb wing in Air Force Global Strike Command and part of the historic 8th Air Force.
+More than 10,000 active-duty, Reserve, and civilian members make up Barksdale's workforce.
+There are 27 B-52 Stratofortress aircraft assigned to the wing.

 Organized on Sept.
 10, 1918, as the 1st Day Bombardment Group at Amanty Airdome, France, the group flew the French-built Berguet 14 and the DeHavilland DH-4 aircraft in the St. Mihiel Offensive.
-The group was deactivated after the war, then reorganized Sept.
+The group was deactivated after the war, and then reorganized Sept.
 18, 1919, at Ellington Field, Texas.
-The group stayed in Texas until July 1922 when it was redesignated the 2nd Bombardment Group and subsequently moved to Langley Field, Va.
+The group stayed in Texas until July 1922 when it was redesignated the 2nd Bombardment Group, and subsequently, moved to Langley Field, Va.

 The phase-down of the vast American military following World War II was reflected in the activities of the 2nd Bombardment Group.
 In May 1949, the wing transferred to Chatham Air Force Base, near Savannah, Ga.

-To more adequately address its mixture of tankers and bombers, the wing was redesignated the 2d Wing Sept.
+To more adequately address its mixture of tankers and bombers, the wing was redesignated the 2nd Wing Sept.
 1, 1991.

 Today, as the largest bomb wing in the U.S. Air Force and part of the historic 8th Air Force, the wing continues to reflect the heritage of its motto, Libertatem Defendimus: "Liberty We Defend."